-Summer Student Research: Getting to the core of things
+Summer Student Work: Getting to the core of things

 David Harning ’13 doesn’t mind playing in the dirt.
 This summer, he is studying core samples of lake sediment for his geology thesis.